 - On the right, you’ll see a list of commonly used services, including iCloud, Exchange, Google, Twitter, Facebook, Yahoo, and more.
 If you don’t see these, click on the + sign.

 You can also add an email account directly from within Apple Mail; the first time you open Mail, it will prompt you.

 - Click on Mail in the menu and choose Accounts; this opens the same screen you access through Systems Preferences.

 - If you wish to disassociate or turn off any accounts, select them and click on the minus (-) on this page.

 We’ll run through how to set up the various kinds of email accounts below:

 How to add iCloud email to Mac Mail

-If you set up an iCloud account when you first configured your Mac, you’ll probably see an iCloud entry on the left.
+If you set up an iCloud account when configuring your Mac, you’ll probably see an iCloud entry on the left.
 This should mean your iCloud email already appears in your Mail app.
-However, if not this is what you need to do.
+However, if not, this is what you need to do.

 - Check that there is a tick in the box beside Mail.
 This will make sure you receive your iCloud emails in the Mail app.